 (3000-3600 words; 10-12 pages) Most students end up: 1) applying a CMT lens to a contemporary problem; 2) deconstructing and contextualizing a dominant myth or narrative/ or restoring an old myth for its current value; 3) then offering a different/fuller/regenerative set of concluding considerations more in line with the mythos of the shared world that is wanted.

 Delivery of Research

-(10-minute live oral presentation with appropriate multimedia support) You will rewrite your draft written argument for a live researched presentation to the rest of the class with three major draft rehearsals.
-The high point of the class, your oral presentation will be part of a conference panel that allows the class to engage directly with your work in the context of our work over the quarter.
+(10-minute live oral presentation with appropriate multimedia support) Students rewrite their WRI for a live researched presentation to the class with three major draft rehearsals.
+The DOR will be given as part of a panel in a three-day CMT Conference format that allows the class to engage directly with the work in the context of the other presentations.

 (mixed visuals and texts map) As a final review, students create a map that not only situates their academic work in light of their own family, community, and personal value stories, but also in context of their panelists’ research and the class’s overall materials and themes.